Glama107/python_reverse_shell/README.md

 # Python-Reverse-Shell

 This is a **fully working reverse shell** get from Youtube tutorial and edited by me to add more functionnality.
 It comes with a server.py and client.py.
-The reverse shell is based on the connection from the client to the server.
+The reverse shell is based on the connection from the client to a server.
 There is a Received folder inside, it's required for the screenshot and downloading function.